 When shopping for asparagus, look for stalks with tightly closed tips, a bright green color and a firm texture.
 The ends should look freshly cut and not dried out or shriveled.
 If the color is fading, the asparagus isn’t as fresh as it could be and is already wilting.

 Once you get the asparagus home, you can keep it fresh in your refrigerator for approximately four days.
 Remember to wrap the bottom of the bunch in a wet paper towel to keep it fresh.
-From there, you can integrate asparagus into a breakfast such as our Potato and Asparagus Hash with a Poached Egg dish, into salads for lunch or as a healthy side dish for dinner.
+From there, you can integrate asparagus into a breakfast dish, into salads for lunch, or as a healthy side dish for dinner.